MunGell/awesome-for-beginners/README.md

 ## Swift

 - [OpenFoodFacts-iOS](https://github.com/openfoodfacts/openfoodfacts-ios) _(label: help-wanted)_ <br> Collaborative, free and open database of food products from around the world.
 Scan barcode to get info or add a product
+- [Vapor](https://github.com/vapor/vapor)_(label: help-wanted)_ <br> Vapor is a web framework for Swift.
+It provides a beautifully expressive and easy to use foundation for your next website, API, or cloud project.

 ## TypeScript